FE Series Engines

 trying to work against the ECU program and engine design.

-performance oriented GE versions of the same series engines, (if available on
+oriented GE versions of the same series engines, (if available on the sporty

-the sporty models)- offer about a 20% horsepower advantage- but at a loss in low
+models)- offer about a 20% horsepower advantage- but at a loss in low RPM response

-heads are more of the true Twin Cam design: wide-angle valves, long duration
+of the true Twin Cam design: wide-angle valves, long duration cams- suited for

-can be made to the FE engines- but the Toyota engineered power band should not
+that can be made to the FE engines- but the Toyota engineered power band should

 to say, stay street-legal.